csula/cs590-fall-2015/src/trivia-game/README.md

 </html>
 ```

+### Update the event code `client.cljs`

-Update the `trivia-cls/src-cls/client.clsj` so that it can request JSON and generate HTML accordingly:
+Update the `trivia-cls/src-cls/client.cljs` so that it can request JSON and generate HTML accordingly:

 ```clojure
 (ns trivia.client